mervebetulgokce/mervebetulgokce.github.io/research.md

 ## Works in Progress

-Analyzing Fertility Outcomes of Syrian Refugees in Turkey and Jordan (with Andrew D. Foster and Murat G. Kırdar)
+Analyzing Fertility Outcomes of Syrian Refugees in Turkey and Jordan (with Murat G. Kırdar)